FirstLight Home Care logo

 What Is FirstLight Home Care?

-FirstLight Home Care is a franchise in the Senior & Assisted Living Services category that provides hands-on personal in‑home care, including companion care, dementia care, and assistance with activities of daily living for seniors and other adults.
-Franchisees operate a franchised business at a specific location within a defined territory and recruit, hire, and train caregivers who deliver in‑home services.
-It serves a mix of individual consumers (seniors and other adults) and institutional clients through optional supplemental staffing for nursing homes, hospitals, assisted living and independent living communities.
-The core service bundle centers on in‑home personal care and, with the franchisor’s prior written approval and required compliance, may include skilled nursing services and the sale of personal emergency response systems and other electronic senior care products.
+FirstLight Home Care is a franchise that provides hands-on, in‑home personal care and assistance to seniors and other adults, including companion care, dementia care, and help with activities of daily living.
+The franchisee operates a franchised location within a specified territory (brick-and-mortar) and delivers care in clients’ homes.
+It serves both individual consumers (B2C) and, optionally, institutional clients via supplemental staffing for nursing homes, hospitals, assisted living and similar facilities (B2B).
+The core service bundle is in‑home companion and personal care; with the franchisor’s prior approval and required licensure/training, franchisees may also offer skilled nursing services (e.g., medication management, wound care) and sell electronic senior-care products such as personal emergency response systems.

 FirstLight Home Care Franchise: Pros and Cons